srichards2/assignment-2--intro-to-internet-programming--cs-275--spring-2023/README.md

 Before you begin, **update Node, NPM, ESLint, and Stylelint** via `npm` from your CLI.

+### General

+* Do not alter the scaffold of this project, especially the `.gitignore` files.
+Should you need to defeat this rule, explain so in a comment in the code and in a commit message.
+* The user interface of your project should approximate as close as possible the rendering in the video.
+Visual rules are defined under the **CSS** section below.
+* Do not resize, add, or delete any images in the `img` folder.
+* The final rendering of this project should not yield any scroll bars on the page, either horizontal or vertical.
+* Author your code according to the included `.editorconfig` rules. (**Do not alter**.)
+* Validate/lint JavaScript according to the included `.eslintrc` rules. (**Do not alter**.)
+* Validate/lint CSS according to the included `.stylelintrc.json` rules. (**Do not alter**.)

 ## ❖・Due・❖

 Friday, 24 March 2023, at 10:00 PM.